Outreach Committee Mission Statement, Christ Church Cathedral

 'Dónde está su tesoro, allí también estará su corazón'.
 Mateo 6:21

-We sponsored the following activities: Hope Totes collection for the Rescue Mission; attendance at the Women’s March in Greenfield; Cathedral participation in the April Revitalize Green N Fit event in Springfield; forums and church testimonies from VFI, Square One, Friends of the Homeless; more frequent updates/feedback from funded agencies by members of Outreach Committee; collection of classroom supplies and Thanksgiving food items for Square One; attendance at Square One Lunch Bunch events; attendance at the opening of Gardening the Community’s Walnut Street Farm Stand and the Square One Tea; volunteer serving of meals at Friends of the Homeless; Christmas caroling at Hampden County Jail in Ludlow via REC; and collection of clothing for Big Blue Ministry, Friends of The Homeless, and The Family Resource Center.
-A significant new endeavor by Outreach, spearheaded by member Donna Barten, was addressing the Opioid Crisis.
-The Cathedral provided Narcan training; weekly prayers for recovery; articles in Abundant Times; and a Christian worship service for those in recovery, those struggling with substance use disorders or compulsive behaviors, and for friends and loved ones; and via the recent appointment of Donna Barten to a Diocese Commission on Opioid Addiction.
+We sponsored the following activities: Cathedral participation in the annual April Revitalize Green N Fit event in Springfield; forums and church testimonies from Square One, NuDay Syria, Friends of the Homeless, Loaves & Fishes; more frequent updates/feedback from funded agencies by members of Outreach Committee; collection of classroom supplies and Thanksgiving food items for Square One; attendance at Square One Lunch Bunch events; attendance at the opening of Gardening the Community’s Walnut Street Farm Stand and the Square One Tea; volunteer serving of meals at Friends of the Homeless; Christmas caroling at Hampden County Jail in Ludlow via REC; and collection of clothing for Big Blue Ministry and Friends of The Homeless.
+Outreach members continued to address the Opioid Crisis with weekly prayers for recovery; a Christian worship service for those in recovery, those struggling with substance use disorders or compulsive behaviors, and for friends and loved ones; and via the recent appointment of Donna Barten to a Diocese Commission on Opioid Addiction.

-In 2018 the Outreach Committee looks forward to expanding opportunities for volunteer service, especially to those who are struggling or in need.
+In 2019 the Outreach Committee looks forward to expanding opportunities for volunteer service, especially to those who are struggling or in need.
 We will also revise our applications for grant funding and expand our evaluation of donations and partnerships.